C2SP/wycheproof/doc/types.md

 A test vector for authenticated encryption with additional data.

-Fields additional to the fields in TestVector are\:
+Fields additional to the fields in TestVector are:

 **name** | **type**                          | **desc**
 -------- | --------------------------------- | --------